Skip to main content

 • Faculty Advisors (if a student is the PI): Yes

-• Co-Investigators listed on Part 1*: Yes, if they will interact with human subjects and/or their identifiable data for the purposes of research.
-If they will not, remove them as Co-Investigator from Part 1.
+• Co-Investigators listed on the IRB Application: Yes, if they will interact with human subjects and/or their identifiable data for the purposes of research.
+If they will not, remove them as Co-Investigator from the Application unless they require view access to the submission.

 • Department Liaison: No